jpark534/Personal-Portfolio-Website/README.md

-# Intro
+# About :)
 --------------------------------
-This is my current personal portfolio website built with JS, CSS and HTML :)
+This is my current personal portfolio website built with JS, CSS and HTML
 - uploaded on netlify -
 Check it out: https://juliaa-park.netlify.app/
 --------------------------------